MrigaankMouli/trakr_rl/README.md

-# Reinforcement Learning codebase for Trakr
+# Reinforcement Learning codebase for Trakr Quadruped

-Isaac Lab workspace for Trakr locomotion training and evaluation.
+Isaac Lab workspace for Addverb's Trakr Quadruped locomotion training and evaluation.

 This repository is a **Trakr port** of the original Unitree RL Lab codebase.
 The original authors and upstream project are: